kennyfraser/wp-github-sync-extra/README.md

 1. *Sync Branch*: Adds an option to the admin page to allow the user to specify the branch to be used when syncing.

-2. *Sync Meta*: Updates and filers post meta flowing in both directions.
+2. *Sync Meta*: Updates and filters post meta flowing in both directions.
 Meta and custom fields have to be specifically allowed before being synced.

 3. *Sync Parent Path*: Syncs hierarchy in Wordpress to folder sturcture in git.
 Post parents are no longer assigned in meta, but by the folder structure ( for pages ).